Ivan-Korpalo/project-21/README.md

 Description: Our group has chosen to make a playable game of 21.
 21 is the family-friendly name for blackjack.
 The rules are simple.
 A dealer and a player are both dealt a card.
 They can choose to either draw a card or keep their hand.
 They repeat till satisfied.
 The goal is to finish with a hand with the highest value.
 If the value exceeds 21 though, the player is out of the game.

 Notably, cards will be drawn from a simulated 52-card deck.
 After the initial shuffle, card draw is deterministic.
 This allows you to use the skill of card-counting for future rounds.
 Deck is shuffled when halfway empty.
-You can bet “confidence points” and slowly gain leaderboard score.
+You can bet in-game money and slowly gain a virtual fortune.

 Requirements Definition: